Supporters & Partners

 Our mission statement of providing a unique recreational experience to anyone interested in the natural world and fostering awareness of the importance of habitat for the enrichment of all life in the Verde Valley, speaks to the goals of the event.
 Through the enrichment of experiences and proving economic value in natural resources, stewardship of those resources is assured.

-The festival is organized by a planning committee made up of all volunteers.
+The festival is organized by a planning committee made up of Friends staff and community volunteers.
 Some represent agencies and organizations but they all donate their time throughout the year toward the success of the event.
 The committee has adopted a section of roadway that crosses the Verde River and cleans up litter every other month.
 They also contribute their time to other work projects, programs and environmental organizations throughout the valley.
 These dedicated people are the heart of the event.

 In 2005 the event was recognized by the State of Arizona as an Arizona Treasure.
 The event has grown into one of the most popular events of this type in Arizona.
 We share the popularity of birding in Arizona with Southwest Wings, and the Wings Over Wilcox, both annual trip-based festivals.